kdheepak/blog/src/posts/47-package-names-in-language-ecosystems.md

 ![](./images/r-package-names.png){ .fullwidth }

 In R, the difference is +6% for the letter "r".
-This by far the biggest difference we've seen.
+This is the biggest difference we've seen so far.

 ## Conclusion